 In 2019, she ordered an audit of DPP.
 That audit, like most in Hawaii, was a scathing exposé.
 It revealed the poor performance matrix, interdepartmental silos that often resulted in duplicating approvals, the unwillingness to adopt modern technology, preferential treatment for politicians and appointment scheduling that favors big construction.
 The department, like much of Hawaii’s government, is in complete disarray, due in large part to mismanagement at the top and a culture of status quo.

 Pine also ordered an audit of Parks and Recreation.
 That audit, released in June, documented lack of routine maintenance.
 It showed that the city doesn’t document work that is done and most of the maintenance occurs as a reaction to deterioration of facilities rather than true maintenance.
 Vandalism continues to be high.

 To understand Pine one might have to see which way the wind is blowing.
 Her voting record shows she does not vote with a political ideology or philosophy.
-She relies largely on the sentiments of her constituents and her conscience, having no allegiance to a political ally or organization.
+She relies largely on the sentiments of her constituents and her conscience, having no permanent allegiance to a political ally or organization.
+Her allegiance is mercurial, depending on what is best at the moment.
 That can be scary for many voters, who sometimes look to politicians for their predictability and responsiveness to special interests.
 In short, she can be seen as a loose cannon.